 That’s a lot of research pointing to one thing…

-Nigella sativa or black seed oil could be the secret to improving cholesterol naturally.
+Nigella sativa or black seed oil could be a valuable aid for improving cholesterol naturally.

-Even though the seed is a spice, and surprisingly popular in Mediterranean cooking, it’s easier to find it in supplement form.
+Even though the seed is a surprisingly popular Mediterranean spice, it’s also available in supplement form.

 Editor’s note: Are you feeling unusually tired?
 You may think this is normal aging, but the problem could be your master hormone.
 When it’s not working, your risk of age-related diseases skyrockets.
 To reset what many call “the trigger for all disease” and live better, longer, click here to discover The Insulin Factor: How to Repair Your Body’s Master Controller and Conquer Chronic Disease!